-ELECTRONIC DEVICES INCLUDING CELL PHONES/SMART WATCHES
+ELECTRONIC DEVICES INCLUDING CELL PHONES

-The Board believes that electronic communication devices, including, but not limited to, electronic games and cellular phones, can cause disruption to the school environment and interfere with student learning.
+The Board believes that electronic communication devices, including, but not limited to, beepers, PDAs, pagers, and cellular phones, can cause disruption to the school environment and interfere with student learning.

-Students will not be allowed to bring electronic games or cellular phones into classrooms.
+Students will not be allowed to bring beepers, pagers, two-way radios, or cellular phones into classrooms.
 Any such devices brought into the building must be stored in a student locker and shut off.
 Any exceptions to the above must have the prior approval of the administration.